Own brand medication: save money with the same results

 Well, it turns out there’s little or no difference between many similar medications.
 In truth you’re usually paying over the odds for name recognition.
 And this isn’t the only time you might be paying more than you need on medication and prescriptions.

-To help you make a decision that’s good for you’re wallet as well as your health, I’ve taken a look at some of the ways you spend too much on medications and how to save some cash.
+To help you make a decision that’s good for your wallet as well as your health, I’ve taken a look at some of the ways you spend too much on medications and how to save some cash.

 Branded medicine is one of the biggest rip-offs we fall for.
 The vast bulk of the time the ingredients used to make the tablet, cream or sachet are pretty much the same as those cheaper alternatives on the shelf below.